SomeoneElseSt/stiven.me/blog/posts/cities.md

 People who care about beauty will likely visit beautiful cities.
 People who care about power will likely visit powerful cities, and people who care about culture or spirituality will likely go to places with some intrinsic value.

-If cities became the people who visited them, I'd expect two phenomena:
+Following this line of thought, if cities became the people who visited them, I'd expect two phenomena:

 1. There would be bigger deltas between measurements of cities that compare quality of life, income, and education.
 2. Cities would become highly specialized and niche, with radically different norms and expectations.